smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/smarter-claude-plugin.rst

    * - Functional Areas
      - Requirements
    * - System Requirements
      - A compatible operating system (Linux, macOS, or Windows with WSL2) and necessary permissions to install software and set environment variables.
-Please refer :doc:`System Requirements <../smarter-platform/prerequisites>`.
+Please refer System Requirements.
    * - Smarter Platform
-     - Set smarter development environment by following steps in :doc:`Getting Started with Smarter Development Environment <../smarter-platform/quick-start>`.
+     - Set smarter development environment by following steps in Getting Started with Smarter Development Environment.
    * - API Keys
      - Valid API keys for both Smarter and Claude Code.
 You will need these to authenticate and access the respective services.
-Follow instructions in :doc:`API Keys <../smarter-platform/api-keys>` to generate and manage your smarter API keys, and obtain your Claude Code API key from the `Claude Code API Key <https://code.claude.com/docs/en/overview>`__.
+Follow instructions in API Keys to generate and manage your smarter API keys, and obtain your Claude Code API key from the `Claude Code API Key <https://code.claude.com/docs/en/overview>`__.
    * - REST API Validation Tool
      - Install ``postman`` client if you would like to test claude code with GUI otherwise you should be comfortable using ``curl`` terminal command to verify claude code API responses.
    * - Proxy Setting